 6. Take care of details for starting and ending the game

-Between the “when green flag clicked” and “forever” blocks we added before, we need a bit more code.
-First we want the “show” Looks block which makes sure we have the parrot at the start of each game.
+Separate the “when green flag clicked” and “forever” blocks that are already there.
+Some blocks will be added between to ensure the game works properly.
+Looks block under the “when green flag clicked”, which ensures your sprite is seen at the start of each game.
 Then we want another Looks block “switch backdrop to backdrop1”.
 This will remove the backdrop for the end of the game.

 Afterwards we want the “go to x/y” Motion block.
 This will set the starting location of the parrot.
 The specific coordinates are not important, but make sure the parrot starts on the left side of the screen and somewhere in the middle vertically.
 We set x to -190 and y to 30.

-The remaining code is for adding additional features to the pillars so click on that sprite to add more blocks there.
-Just like with the parrot, we want the pillars to disappear when the game ends.
+The remaining code is for adding additional features to the pillars.
+Click on that sprite to continue coding blocks there.
+Just like with your sprite, we want the pillars to disappear when the game ends.
 We can do this with the same blocks: “when backdrop switches to backdrop2” and “hide”.

 We also want to show the pillars when the game starts, so place the “show” Looks block between the “when green flag clicked” and “forever” blocks we added before.